kolbykappes/sales-manager-module/README.md

-# Sales Manager API
+# Sales Manager Project

 ## Overview
-The Sales Manager API is a FastAPI-based web application that integrates with MongoDB.
-It provides a RESTful API for managing various resources, including campaigns, companies, contacts, emails, and users.
+The Sales Manager Project consists of a FastAPI-based backend API and an Angular frontend.
+The backend provides a RESTful API for managing various resources, including campaigns, companies, contacts, emails, and users, while the frontend offers a user-friendly interface for interacting with these resources.

 ## Features
 - FastAPI framework for high-performance API development